Our Church During COVID-19

 ● As much as possible, we ask that you please remain in your pew for the duration of the Mass.

-● There will be no formal offertory collection.
+● There is no formal offertory collection.
 Parishioners are encouraged to give through Online Giving (available on our webpage here) which lets you support the parish even if Mass attendance is disrupted.
 Donations may also be dropped off in the black collection boxes at the entrance of the church or the mailbox on the parish office side door.
 We depend on and thank you for your generosity!

-If you would prefer to remain in church and pray after Mass, please do so.
+If you would like to remain in church and pray after Mass, please do so.
 (In consideration of those who remain vulnerable, please do not congregate inside church before or after Mass.)

 We are so grateful for all our parishioners and thank you for your cooperation and perseverance during the health crisis.
 We pray for the health, safety, and well-being of our faith community and communities beyond.
 Peace and God bless.